**Contains Affiliate Links**

 - Carrieres de Lumieres: Picasso sound and light show

-- Arles: attended the Cocarde d’Or— Course Camarguaise
+- Arles: attended the Cocarde d’Or— La Course Camarguaise (Provencal Bullfighting)

 - La Ferme aux Lavandes—garden and outdoor cafe